 Because your body’s absorbing less glucose, you excrete more blood sugar through urination.
 Many people taking SGLT2 inhibitors can expel around 100-300 calories in excess glucose per day, causing Invokana weight loss.
 Invokana weight loss can be beneficial because managing insulin and glycemic levels gets much easier.
 However, Invokana weight loss is usually temporary, and doctors don’t see it as a good long-term solution.

 A 2016 National Institute of Diabetes and Digestive and Kidney Diseases study analyzed 242 subjects for one year.
 Participants taking Invokana lost, on average, about eight pounds during the first six months.
 After that, their Invokana weight loss slowed and eventually stopped.
 However, those subjects’ appetites also increased significantly, and they ate more calories each day than they did before signing up.
-Researchers concluded that while initial Invokana weight loss may be good, increased appetite means you’ll eventually gain it all back.
+Researchers concluded that while initial Invokana weight loss may be good, your increased appetite makes you likely to gain it all back.
 The study recommends losing pounds the traditional way by managing diet and exercise instead of relying on Invokana weight loss.